zoe-yyx/Paper-Collection-on-MLAS/README.md

 - Data Privacy: Participating entities retain control over proprietary data, fostering trust.
 - Monetization Opportunities: Individual agents or systems can monetize their specialized contributions.

-This repository serves as a curated collection of significant papers and resources on MLAS, covering its technical foundations, practical implementations, and business potential.
+This repository compiles research papers and resources exploring the technical foundations, practical implementations, and business potential of MLAS.
 Dive in to explore the latest advancements in this exciting field! 🚀

 ---